adcwa/mcp-gateway2/README.md

 - `DELETE /api/http-interfaces/:id`: Delete an HTTP interface
 - `GET /api/http-interfaces/:id/versions`: Get all versions of an HTTP interface
 - `GET /api/http-interfaces/:id/versions/:version`: Get a specific version of an HTTP interface
-- `GET /api/http-interfaces/:id/openapi`: Get OpenAPI specification for an HTTP interface
+- `GET /api/http-interfaces/:id/openapi`: Export an HTTP interface to OpenAPI format
 - `POST /api/http-interfaces/from-curl`: Create a new HTTP interface from a curl command
+- `POST /api/http-interfaces/from-openapi`: Create new HTTP interfaces from an OpenAPI specification

 ### MCP Servers